JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 Being able to verify a users identity is a frequent and critical part of the modern IT process.
 There are plenty of cases where one may want to validate a user's identity before providing sensitive information or making changes on their behalf.
 This slackbot and workflows provide a means by which to verify a user's identity with Okta directly within Slack itself.

-The workflow consists of a the following flows:
+The workflow consists of the following flows:
 1. Trigger Okta Factor Challenge
 2. Filter Factor List
 3. Create Verification Options Slack Block